OpenRailAssociation/osrd/editoast/SEAORM_MIGRATION.md

 Risk: pools remain alive when cloned databases are dropped.

 Mitigation: reference-counted ownership, exactly-once drop-driven cleanup on the final clone, an internal cleanup worker independent of the creating Tokio runtime, termination fallback, and parallel teardown tests.
-Destructors do not run after every abrupt process termination, so document stale prefixed-database discovery and operator cleanup as the recovery path; do not claim `Drop` covers process abort or kill.
+Destructors do not run after every abrupt process termination, so document stale prefixed-database discovery and cleanup by a later run or an operator; do not claim `Drop` covers process abort or kill.

 ### Dynamic SQL